 Items Needed: A frighteningly powerful blender.
 Popsicle molds.

-- 2 Scoops Protein Powder (pick whatever flavor you want – so far I’ve tried chocolate, banana, vanilla, strawberry, and chocolate mint)
+- 2 Scoops Protein Powder (pick whatever flavor you want – so far I’ve tried chocolate, banana, vanilla, strawberry, chocolate mint, etc)

 - 1 Cup Almond Milk (unsweetened)